UPBGE/UPBGE-Docs/source/manual/python/introduction.rst

 Congratulations, you finally arrived at one of the most technical parts of the book.
 Keep that in mind in case you get lost.

-The Blender game engine was once famous for letting you create a full game without touching a single piece of code.
+The UPBGE game engine was once famous for letting you create a full game without touching a single piece of code.
 Although this may sound attractive, it also leads to a very limited game-making experience.
 Logic bricks, as presented in :ref:`Logic Bricks chapter <logic-index>`, are very handy for quick prototyping.
 However, once you need to access advanced resources, external libraries and devices, or simply optimize your application, a programming language becomes your new best friend.

-Through the use of a scripting language called **Python**, the game engine (as Blender itself) is fully extensible.
+Through the use of a scripting language called **Python**, the game engine (as UPBGE/Blender itself) is fully extensible.
 This programming language is easy to learn, although extremely powerful.
 Be aware, though, that you will not find a complete guide to learning Python here.
 There are plenty of resources online and offline that will serve you better.
 However, even if you are not inclined to study Python deeply now, sooner or later you will find yourself struggling with script files.
 So, it's important to know what you are dealing with.

-.. topic:: **Yes, You Can**
+.. note:: **Yes, You Can**

    For those experienced Python programmers (or for those catching up with the reference learning material), always remember: if you can do something with Python, chances are, you can do it in the game engine.